Tiger parenting

 Tiger parenting is a form of strict parenting, whereby parents are highly invested in ensuring their children's success.
 Specifically, tiger parents push their children to attain high levels of academic achievement or success in high-status extracurricular activities such as music or sports.
 The term "tiger mother" ("tiger mom") was brought to public attention by Yale Law School professor Amy Chua in her 2011 memoir Battle Hymn of the Tiger Mother.

 The rise of Chua's memoir brought the tiger parent phenomenon into the American mainstream during the 2010s.
 Chua's concept and term "tiger parent" spawned numerous caricatures while also becoming the inspiration for the 2014–2015 Singaporean TV show Tiger Mum, the 2015 mainland Chinese drama Tiger Mom, and the 2017 Hong Kong series Tiger Mom Blues.
 The stereotype is a Chinese mother who relentlessly drives her child to study hard, without regard for the child's social and emotional development.
-The notion of a "tiger parent" is analogous to other authoritarian parenting stereotypes, such as the American stage mother, the Japanese kyōiku mama, and the "Jewish mother".
+The notion of a "tiger parent" is analogous to other authoritarian parenting stereotypes, such as the American stage mother, the Irish mammy, the Japanese kyōiku mama, and the "Jewish mother".
 Other similar or related terms include helicopter parent, monster parents, and Hong Kong Kids phenomenon.

 History and origin

 The origin of the concept, term, and neologism traces its roots in ancient Confucian teachings articulated through classical anthologies such as the Analects of Confucius written more than two millennia ago.
 The concept is influenced by Confucianism, an ancient Chinese philosophy developed by the philosopher Confucius in the 5th century BC that promoted attributes such as filial piety, family values, hard work, enduring hardship, honesty, and dedicating oneself towards academic excellence through the pursuit of knowledge.
-As Chinese and East Asian society have been influenced by the thought of the ancient Chinese scholar, his teachings still plays a role in attitudes toward education in East Asia.
+As Chinese and East Asian society have been influenced by the thought of the ancient Chinese scholar, his teachings still play a role in attitudes toward education in East Asia.

 Many contemporary Chinese families strive to inculcate the value and importance of an education in their child at a young age.
 Higher education is an overwhelmingly serious issue in Chinese society, where it is viewed as one of the fundamental cornerstones of Chinese culture and life.
 Education is regarded with a high priority for Chinese families as success in education holds a cultural status as well as a necessity to improve one's socioeconomic position in Chinese society.
 These values are embedded deeply in Chinese culture, parent-child relations and parents' expectations for their children.
 For the Chinese, the importance of education was considered a crucial means for channeling one's upward social mobility in ancient and medieval Chinese societies.
 In contemporary mainland China, national examinations such as the Gaokao remain the primary path for channeling one's upward social mobility.